 Another offering of the Department of Laboratory Sciences and Primary Care is a Master of Science in Molecular Pathology.
 In addition, the program has a partnership with the Master of Science in Clinical Practice Management Program.

 Our students consistently score above the national average on the American Society of Clinical Pathology (ASCP) Board of Certification examination.
-The 2012 first time pass rate was 97%.
+The 2014 first time pass rate was 90% (National average for all examinees was 84.5%).

 The Clinical Laboratory Science Program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5700 N. River Road, Suite 720, Rosemont, IL 60018 (773) 714-8880